argoproj/argo-cd/docs/user-guide/helm.md

 Unsupported hooks are ignored.
 In Argo CD, hooks are created by using `kubectl apply`, rather than `kubectl create`.
 This means that if the hook is named and already exists, it will not change unless you have annotated it with `before-hook-creation`.

 !!! warning "Helm hooks + ArgoCD hooks"
-    If you define some Argo CD hooks in addition to the Helm ones, the Helm hooks will be ignored.
+    If you defined Argo CD hooks, the Helm hooks will be ignored.

 !!! warning "'install' vs 'upgrade' vs 'sync'"
     Argo CD cannot know if it is running a first-time "install" or an "upgrade" - every operation is a "sync'.
 This means that, by default, apps that have `pre-install` and `pre-upgrade` will have those hooks run at the same time.